OliviaLim123/iOS-Assignment3/README.md

  The features of this application:
  1. Create an account and log in to the application - AppStorage
  2. See the maps of each country around the world - MapKit
- 3. Loading View - ActivityIndicator View SPM
+ 3. Loading View - ActivityIndicator View SPM: https://github.com/exyte/ActivityIndicatorView
  4. Choose the country either from the map or list
  5. Provide all information related to the selected country - API Rest
  6. Change the profile picture - Photo picker SwiftUI